TheArchons/yato/README.md

 # yato
 yato - Yet another Todo app, a cli program for TODO lists

-# dependencies
+# Dependencies
-use `pip install -r requirements.txt` in the yato directory
+Use `pip install -r requirements.txt` in the yato directory

-# installation
+# Installation
-I will add this to pip in the future, but simply clone the repo and run `python /directory/to/yato.py` for now
+I will add this to pip in the future.
+For now, \
+1. clone the source code
+2. run `pip install -r requirements.txt`
+3. run `python yato.py` to start the app